These easy family meals cook in a single plan and are inspired by flavours from around the globe.

 French-style beef casserole

 This rich, meaty recipe is the epitome of comfort food.
 We've added smoked bacon into ours, with garlic, Chantenay carrots and button mushrooms and flavoured the one-pot wonder with some thyme, stock and red wine.
 It's sure to warm you from the inside out!
-And, if you don't eat it all in one go, those flavours will mature and taste even better the next day.
+Another plus – if you have leftovers, they will be even more delicious the next day.

 Chorizo & seafood jambalaya